8kto/ttrpg-dungeon-battle-sim/Readme.md

-## A tabletop RPG index generator for Swords & Wizardry (Complete/Revised)
+## A tabletop RPG inventory generator for Swords & Wizardry (Complete/Revised)

 ```
                            _                         _                  _